can87683/Machine-Learning-Model-Trainers/README.md

 For Debian/Ubuntu compiling, it is straightforward.

-But each trainer binary will be very heavy with full Pytorch et al bundled (about five GB+)
+But each trainer binary will be very heavy with full Pytorch et al bundled (about 5GB+)

 Better run as Python scripts in Venv